themarquee/katacoda-scenarios/bsa-programming-java/step1/text.md

 You should see a code editor on top and a terminal on bottom.

-When everything is ready, you'll see something like this in the terminal:
+When everything is ready, you'll see something like this in the terminal (tab 1):

 ```
-Installing: springboot 2.6.4
+Installing: springboot 2.7.9
 Done installing!

-Setting springboot 2.6.4 as default.
+Setting springboot 2.7.9 as default.
 $
 $
 $